lukegotjellyfish/Steam-Screenshot-Organizer/README.md

  Extensive ChatGPT crap code

 # How to use
+## This will overwrite existing files of the same name because I'm dumb

 >python sort_screenshots.py

 Uses the current working directory (where you call python from)